shawenyao/jekyll-now/_posts/2023-02-06-BART-Platform-Sign-Portable.md

   <img src="https://shawenyao.github.io/Photos/Raspberry Pi/picow&oled2.png" />
 </div>

+_Wiring to connect an OLED screen to a Raspberry Pi Pico W_

 For a detail instruction on how to setup the display, [here](https://www.tomshardware.com/how-to/oled-display-raspberry-pi-pico) is an excellent guide from Tom's Hardware.

 ## Getting Real-Time Depature Estimates